-When choosing a major, it makes sense to look at the most popular college majors.
+When choosing a college major, looking at the most common majors makes sense.
 The question is, how do you choose the right major for you?

 The next question students ask is how to go about choosing a school.
-Students should look for a school with a great reputation for the subject they plan to study.
+Future college students should look for a school with a great reputation for the subject they plan to study.
 They should also keep their budget in mind to avoid sinking too deep into student loan debt.

 Students may have to make some tough decisions.
 Do you spring for a more expensive school, maybe out of state, just for the prestige, or do you keep debt down by going to a more affordable but less prominent school?
 It’s a personal decision with no right or wrong answer.

-Looking at the programs of study other students have chosen can inspire your major search.
-What are the most popular majors of 2021?
-Read on to find out.
+Looking at the programs of study other students have chosen can inspire your major search and help you decide on a bachelor’s degree.

 3. Biomedical Sciences